corymchambers13/My-Terminal-macOS/README.md

 Install the FuraMono Nerd Font

-Run "p10k configure" to finalize your Powerlevel10k setup.
+Run "p10kconfigure" to finalize your Powerlevel10k setup.

 Restart shell when complete "exec zsh" or close/reopen